samgusick/project-plane-app/README.md

 -  [ x ] Tidy up pinned flight details cosmetically to improve labels, visual appeal, aesthetics and make the data more informed
 - [ x ] Replace pin icon with a better one on the flight details popup
 - [ x ] Properly style both buttons on top of the flight details popup
-- [ ] Add a button option on the pinned flights to optionally pan the map over to the selected plane
+- [ x ] Add a button option on the pinned flights to optionally pan the map over to the selected plane
 - [ x ] create option on the plane data pop up for users to add notes
 - [ x ] plane should be deselected if it flys out of range
-- [ ] create proper boundaries for Vermont with the planes
+- [ x ] create proper boundaries for Vermont with the planes
 - [ x ] Error Handling for failing to reach the API

 ## STRETCH GOALS

-- [ ] create UI elements for the user to change how often (in seconds) the map is updated
+~~- [ ] create UI elements for the user to change how often (in seconds) the map is updated~~
-- [ ] update plane location on map based on direction and velocity until the next update happens
+- [ x ] update plane location on map based on direction and velocity until the next update happens

 ## KNOWN BUGS
 - [ x ] Plane data popup doesn't go away when plane is deselected